clojure-emacs/cider/README.md

 ### Auto-completion

 `CIDER` users are advised to use [`company-mode`](http://company-mode.github.io/) to enable auto-completion inside of source code and REPL buffers.
+To install company-mode do:

+`M-x package-install <RET> company <RET>`

-This can be done globally, like so --
+After installation, company can be turned on  globally, like so --

 ```el
 (global-company-mode)